kernelorg-mirror/linux_kernel_git_jfern_linux/Documentation/rust/coding-guidelines.rst

 - While not shown here, if a function may panic, the conditions under which that happens must be described under a ``# Panics`` section.

-  Please note that panicking should be very rare and used only with a good reason.
+  Please note that panicking should be very rare and used only for a good reason.
 In almost all cases, a fallible approach should be used, typically returning a ``Result``.